filecoin-project/devgrants/rfp-proposals/rfp-valist-on-near.md

 # Project Description

-Valist enables web3-native software distribution (from executable binaries to NPM packages to Docker images) by leveraging smart contract platforms and decentralized storage networks to coordinate access control and package namespacing.
+Valist enables web3-native software distribution (binaries, NPM packages, Docker images) by leveraging smart contract platforms and decentralized storage networks to coordinate access control and package name-spacing.
 It is modular, and supports swapping out both the smart contract and storage layers.
-The Valist client connects to the designated networks, and provides backwards-compatible registry APIs for common tools such as NPM, Docker, and others.
+The Valist client connects to designated networks, and provides backwards-compatible registry APIs for common tools such as NPM, Docker, and others.
 This means you can point your favorite package manager at Valist to resolve packages that are hosted on decentralized networks, or simply download an executable without relying on centralized upstream servers.
 It also provides a secure update framework for applications and infrastructure, as well as multi-sig for software releases.
 Currently, Valist uses EVM-based contracts for access control logic and package/namespace registration, and IPFS + Filecoin (via estuary) for storing data.

-Our objective with this proposal is to build a NEAR package registry contract, and enable NEAR-native software distribution for various applications such as [near-cli](https://github.com/near/near-cli), [nearup](https://github.com/near/nearup), [near-api-js](https://github.com/near/near-api-js/), [near-sdk-rs](https://github.com/near/near-sdk-rs).
-For example, rather than pulling new NEAR releases from Github or S3 buckets, [nearup](https://github.com/near/nearup) can simply query the Valist registry contract on NEAR for new versions, and fetch them from IPFS/Filecoin -- web3 from start to finish.
+Our objective with this proposal is to build a NEAR package registry contract, and enable NEAR-native software distribution for various applications such as [near-cli](https://github.com/near/near-cli), [nearup](https://github.com/near/nearup), [near-api-js](https://github.com/near/near-api-js/), and [near-sdk-rs](https://github.com/near/near-sdk-rs).
+For example, rather than pulling new NEAR releases from Github or S3 buckets, [nearup](https://github.com/near/nearup) a user can simply query the Valist registry contract on NEAR for new versions, and fetch them from IPFS/Filecoin -- leveraging only web3 protocols from start to finish.
 NEAR maintainers (and if desired, community members) will be able to vote for new releases and govern distributions directly within the protocol.
 This further decentralizes the process for [Nearcore Planned Updates](https://docs.near.org/docs/develop/node/maintenance/maintenance#nearcore-planned-updates).

 This feature-set allows *any* software to be distributed with NEAR + IPFS/Filecoin, not just the core protocol tooling, so any developer in the ecosystem can leverage this for their packages.